 An upgraded chipset is a lot more important than a lot of people realize.

 The model of the chipset matters as well.
 The Pixel 3a XL was one of the big surprises in terms of battery life in 2019.
-Part of that was due to the Snapdragon 670, a less powerful chip tuned for battery life rather than performance like the Snapdragon 855.
+Part of that was due to the Snapdragon 670, a less powerful chip tuned for battery life rather than performance unlike the Snapdragon 855.
 On the other end of the scale, the Snapdragon 855 Plus is an overclocked version of the regular 855 and it uses more power.

 Chipset updates get frequently overlooked when talking about new smartphones because a lot of people only look at raw performance.
 However, the efficiency, size, and heat improvements are arguably more important than raw performance boosts these days.

 The camera is one of the most important pieces of hardware on a phone.
 However, it also has the capacity to drain the battery quite a bit.
 The first and most obvious reason is that it is a separate piece of hardware.
-It needs power to function, especially if it has moving parts like Samsung’s multi-aperture cameras or the motorized front camera of newer OnePlus phones.
+It needs power to function, especially if it has moving parts like Samsung’s multi-aperture cameras or the motorized front camera of some OnePlus phones.